juansgomez87/active-learning/README.md

 # TROMPA Music Emotion Recognition

 ## Description
 The idea of using active learning for music emotion recognition is to allow the classification models to improve with new annotations from particular users.
-In general, we implemented the strategy of query by committee in which 5 classification models are used to produce prediction probabilities of data instances which have not been annotated.
+In general, we implemented the strategy of query by committee in which N classification models are used to produce prediction probabilities of data instances which have not been annotated.
 In short, uncertainty sampling using entropy is used over the prediction probabilities of all classifiers, in order to measure the uncertainty produced by particular predictions: instances with low entropy are assumed to be the most informative, while low entropy highlights the least informative instances that should be annotated by our users.

 ## Usage
 Clone this repository: